popphp/popphp/README.md

 - `App::isProduction()`
 - `App::isDown()`
 - `App::isUp()`
+- `App::isSecretRequest()`

-And the above static methods are also available on the application object instance as well:
+And all of the above except `App::isSecretRequest()` are also available on the application object instance as well:

 - `$app->name()`
 - `$app->url()`